 I always felt ashamed of my family and my father’s drinking.
 I felt so bad I didn’t even want to have the family name.
 I also identified with two other boys’ at school who also had alcoholic fathers.

-As an adult, my relationships involved codependent behaviors, which I remained unaware of until my early 40’s.
+As an adult, my relationships involved codependency behaviors, which I remained unaware of until my early 40’s.
 In these relationships, I avoided expressing any feelings for fear of rejection.
 The women in my life criticized me for lack of feeling.
 I felt like something was wrong with me.
 I questioned if I even had the capacity to love.

 In addition, I tended to take care of my partners financial needs even though they were not my responsibility.
 I had poor boundaries as I had no idea where my personal boundaries ended and other persons began.
 Finally, I maintained silence when conflict arose for up to a week until one of my partners said, “We need to talk.”

 I began my codependency recovery in the late 80’s when my partner mentioned seeing a therapist for healing her inner child.
 I read John Bradshaw, Homecoming: Reclaiming and Championing Your Inner Child and Melody Beattie, Codependent No More.

-I recognized my codependency and for the next twenty years became less and less codependent.
-Like other addictions you may be in recovery for the rest of your life.
+I recognized my codependency and for the next twenty years had less and less codependency behavior.
+Like other addictions you may be in codependency recovery for the rest of your life.
 I, however, am no longer codependent.

 I can see codependency as an addiction because I relied on my female partners to feel for me rather than knowing and expressing my own feelings.
 Codependents crave and expect a temporary boost of their self-esteem when they care take some need for their partner.
 Like any addiction the outer boost only lasts for a short time and then the codependent looks for another fix.